aleksati/dataset-sonification-with-web-audio/README.md

-# Creative Data Visualization and Sonification in a Web Browser
+# Data Visualization and Sonification in a Web Browser

-Welcome!
 Here you will find all the necessary files and information to join our creative data visualization and sonification workshop, held in collaboration with the Digital Scholarship Days at the University of Oslo.

-## Table of Contents
+## Contents

 1. [Introduction](#intro)
 2. [Learning outcomes](#learning-outcomes)